Residential Recycling Services

 Fats, Oils and Grease

 Fats, oils and grease (FOG) found in food ingredients such as meat, cooking oil, shortening, butter, margarine, baked goods, sauces and dairy products can cause sewer lines in homes and streets to back up if it is not disposed of properly.
+Learn more about what you can do to reduce FOG in your home or business.

 Why Should You Care?